Make Your Own Buckwheat Pillow: A Simple Step by Step Guide

 We recommend you try our own Hullo pillow, but if you are interested in how to make your own buckwheat pillow, read on…

-A quality buckwheat pillow consists of the fabric case, a zipper, and of course, the magical buckwheat hull fill.
+A quality buckwheat pillow consists of the fabric case, a zipper, and of course, the magical buckwheat hull filling.

-You can expect a buckwheat pillow to last 5 years or longer with proper care, so think twice before you purchase any inferior materials.
+You can expect a buckwheat pillow to last several years with proper care, so think twice before you purchase any inferior materials.
 It can be worth a few extra dollars for superior components if it means that it’ll last a few years longer.

 First you should determine what size pillow you want to make.
 The most popular sizes of buckwheat pillow are 14×20 and 20×26.